 You can declare a single package to be applicable to multiple target device families

 - Create a single Windows.Universal package that works across all platforms.
 Support for this isn't great right now so the above solutions are recommended.

 Windows App Certification Kit

-When you create app packages to submit to the Windows Dev Center through Visual Studio, the Create App Packages wizard will prompt you to run the Windows App Certification Kit against the packages that get created.
+When you create app packages to submit to Partner Center through Visual Studio, the Create App Packages wizard will prompt you to run the Windows App Certification Kit against the packages that get created.
 In order to have a smooth submission process to the Store, it's best to verify that the Windows App Certification Kit tests pass against your app on your local machine before submitting them to the Store.
 Running the Windows App Certification Kit on a remote HoloLens is not currently supported.